Quantum algorithm for simulating real time evolution of lattice Hamiltonians: Further algorithmic improvements

 In summary, the algorithm under the 3-colored tesellation is (i) forward-evolve the blocks in $R$, (ii) backward-evolve the blocks in $R \cap G^+$, (iii) forward-evolve the blocks in $G^+ \cap (R \cup G)$, (iv) backward-evolve the blocks in $(R\cup G)\cap B^+$, and (v) forward-evolve the blocks in $B^+$.

 In general, if the layout of qubits allows $\alpha$-colorable tessellation, where $\alpha = 2,3,4,\ldots$, such that the cells of the same color are well separated, then we can decompose unit time evolution into $2\alpha -1$ layers by considering fattened cells of the tessellation.
-Here, being well-separated means that for any color $c$, the $\ell$-neighborhood of a cell of color $c$ does not intersect with any other cell of color $c$.
 The proof is by induction.
 When $\alpha =2$, it is clear.
 For larger $\alpha$, we implement the forward-evolution on the union $A$ of $\alpha -1$ colors using $2\alpha -3$ layers by the induction hypothesis, and finish the evolution by backward-evolution on $A \cap B^+$, where $B$ is the union of the last color and $B^+$ is the $\ell$-neighborhood of $B$, and then forward-evolution on $B^+$.
 This results in $2\alpha -1 $ layers in total.

 A regular $D$-dimensional lattice can be covered with $D+1$ colorable tessellation.
 One such coloring scheme is obtained by any triangulation of $\mathbb{R}^D$, and coloring each 0-cell by color ``0'', and each 1-cell by color ``1'', and so on, and finally fattening them.
+This is a well known fact; see for example \cite{BravyiPoulinTerhal2010Tradeoffs}.

 For three dimensions, there exists a more ``uniform'' 4-colorable tessellation.
 Consider the body-centered cubic (BCC) lattice, spanned by basis vectors $(2,0,0)$, $(0,2,0)$, and $(1,1,1)$.
 Color each BCC lattice point $p=(x,y,z)$ by the rule $c = x+y+z \mod 4$.
-The Voronoi tessellation associated with this colored BCC lattice is a valid 4-colored tessellation for our purpose.
-The shortest vector in the sublattice of the same color has length $2\sqrt 2 \simeq 2.828$, but a cell is contained in a ball of radius $\sqrt{5}/2 \simeq 1.118$, and therefore the cells of the same color are separated.
+The Voronoi tessellation associated with this colored BCC lattice is a valid 4-colored tessellation for our purpose, as seen as follows.
+For $c=0,1,2,3$, the sublattice of color $c$ is spanned by $(2-c,-2-c,-c), (4-c,4-c,4-c), (-c,-c,4-c)$.
+It is easy to check that the shortest distance between two distinct lattice points of the same color is $2\sqrt 2 \simeq 2.828$, by, for example, an exhaustive search in the box $\{-5,\ldots,5\}^3 \subset \ZZ^3$.
+By definition of Voronoi tessellation, a point $q \in \RR^3$ belongs to a cell $C$ of color $c$ if and only if the closest lattice point to $q$ is unique and has color $c$.
+Since $C$ is convex, a point $q'$ on the boundary of $C$ is the furthest from the central lattice point of $C$ if $q'$ is equidistant from the four sublattices.
+Indeed, $(1,0,\frac 1 2)$ is equidistant by distance $\frac 1 2 \sqrt 5 \simeq 1.118$ from distinctly colored points $(0,0,0),(1,-1,1),(2,0,0),(1,1,1)$, which define a tetrahedron inside which there is no other lattice point.
+Hence, each cell is contained in a ball of radius $\frac 1 2 \sqrt 5$, which is smaller than $\sqrt 2$, the half of the minimum distance between distinct points of the same color.
+Therefore, the cells of the same color are separated.